 The considerations for deploying analytics in the cloud don’t pertain to the results.
 They relate to the process, deployment, and execution of the analytics.
 For cloud analytic deployment, the considerations to keep in mind revolve around the process, cost, and infrastructure.

-Migration Process – Have You Thought of Everything?
+Migration to the Cloud – Have You Thought of Everything?

 Platform management – managing and orchestrating the cloud platform to your needs – is not a slam dunk in the cloud.
 It requires planning and coordination to ensure that it will meet your needs.
 Orchestration software and containers, such as Kubernetes and Docker, are built to help with platform management.